After truck attack in Nice, Italy frets about European security cooperation

 Since Friday, two assailants with histories of mental illness launched separate attacks in Germany: a German-Iranian gunman who killed nine people in a Munich shopping mall and a Syrian suicide bomber who injured 12 outside a music festival.

-Likening counter-terrorism to the team sport of soccer, Galzerano said: "If you stretch your defence too thin, the attacking players can score a goal more easily."
+Likening counter-terrorism to the team sport of soccer, Galzerano said: "If you stretch your defense too thin, the attacking players can score a goal more easily."

-Asked about Galzerano's remarks, a spokesperson from Europol said the organisation provided "the kind of cooperation Europe needs in the fight against organised crime and terrorism".
+Asked about Galzerano's remarks, a spokesperson from Europol said the organization provided "the kind of cooperation Europe needs in the fight against organized crime and terrorism".

 Although it is rare for top Italian security officials to comment so openly in public, Galzerano's remarks echo those of officials in other European countries.